datagovsg/job-descriptions/Product_Manager.md

 ## Who we are

-GovTech's Data Science and AI team uses technology and data to help the government deliver a great digital experience.
+GovTech's Data Science team uses technology and data to help deliver high-quality digital services to citizens and businesses in Singapore.

 ## What the role is